pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-add.md

 `--scopeAdminConsentDescription [scopeAdminConsentDescription]`
 : Scope admin consent description

+`--manifest [manifest]`
+: Azure AD app manifest as retrieved from the Azure Portal to create the app registration from

 --8<-- "docs/cmd/_global.md"

 ## Remarks

+You can use this command to create a new Azure AD app registration either by specifying the different configuration settings through the corresponding options or by using the manifest.

+If you don't use the manifest, you must specify the name of the Azure AD app registration using the `name` option.
+If you use the manifest, you can skip the `name` option assuming the manifest contains the `displayName` property.

+You can also use the manifest to provision some of the configuration settings of your Azure AD app.
+All properties specified in the manifest are optional and will set if specified.

+If you specify the manifest along with some options, values specified in the options will override settings from the manifest.
+One exception is the name specified in the `name` option which will be overriden by the `displayName` property from the manifest if specified.

+The following properties specified in the manifest retrieved from Azure AD are not supported by this command:

+- accessTokenAcceptedVersion
+- disabledByMicrosoftStatus
+- errorUrl
+- oauth2RequirePostResponse
+- oauth2AllowUrlPathMatching
+- orgRestrictions
+- samlMetadataUrl

 When specifying the value for the `uri`, you can use the `_appId_` token, to include the ID of the newly generated Azure AD app registration in the Application ID URI, eg. URI `api://caf406b91cd4.ngrok.io/_appId_` will become `api://caf406b91cd4.ngrok.io/ab3bd119-faf7-4db5-ba99-eb7e748f778a` where the last portion is the app ID of the created Azure AD app registration.